Strong representation equivalence for compact symmetric spaces of real rank one: Introduction

-In our main result, Theorem~\ref{thm3:tauiso=>tauequiv}, we give sufficient conditions for $\tau\in\widehat K$ so that, {for any $\Gamma$, all but finitely many eigenvalues of $\Delta_{\tau,\Gamma}$ are tame, which implies that} the strong representation-spectral converse holds.
-As a consequence of this result applied to each of the compact symmetric spaces of real rank one, we prove:
+Our main task will be to give sufficient conditions for $\tau\in\widehat K$ so that, for any $\Gamma$, all but finitely many eigenvalues of $\Delta_{\tau,\Gamma}$ are tame.
+This implies, together with Theorem~\ref{thm3:finiteSMOTtau}, that for such $\tau$ the strong representation-spectral converse holds (see Theorem~\ref{thm3:tauiso=>tauequiv}).
+As a consequence we will prove: